pedroengsi/DeliveryServiceAPI/README.md

 ##### Note
 The dummy data added is the same as the exercise except in the _route_ from _Point A_ to _Point E_ where the cost is _2_ instead of _5_.
+This solution also contains some initial Unit Tests to ensure the proper functioning of the Service.